|

 for the Garden Court Apartments -

-Lancaster New Era photo
+Lancaster New Era photo from Dec 13, 1966 |

 If you think that's a pretty light sentence considering the crime, it's even worse when you learn that Charles Davidson was actually Samuel Davidson - a man who had spent 11 years in prison for the attempted rape of two young girls residing at the aptly-named Home for Friendless Children, located on the corner of South Ann Street and Chester Avenue.